 We at the ACF acknowledge and deeply respect the vital importance of clinicians as primary caregivers.
 Although we are not a clinical player, we strive to support the work of clinicians by collaborating on trials and enhancing the impact of their work.

 Our overarching goal is to provide patients with access to more treatment options and benefits.
 Every professional active in the clinical world (doctors, oncologists, general practitioners, nurses, medical staff, etc.) is involved in the daily care of cancer patients.
 Their role is essential, and we find it important to note how much we value this crucial work.

 All of us want what is best for the patient.
-Our activities of disseminating knowledge, identifying and harnessing untapped potential and benefitting patients by treating cancer makes the Anticancer Fund a player in the field of cancer research and cancer care.
+The Anticancer Fund is a player in the field of cancer research and cancer care by disseminating knowledge, identifying and harnessing untapped potential and benefitting patients by treating cancer.
 We seek strong connections with clinicians and view support from the clinical field as an important element of our approach.

 We’re here to help